node-class-may-2023/ComIT_Node/javascript.md

 * Now that we know how to access dynamic properties from an object we'll learn about objects keys!
 * `Object.keys` returns an array value with all the objects properties names (not the value)
 * To call this method we need to use the `Object` value
-* This method accpets an object as parameter
+* This method accepts an object as parameter

 **Example:**
 ```js